#6: A WORLD YOU MIGHT NOT KNOW EXISTED. The Blasket Islands, a tiny

 A splendid recent addition to the Blasket library is On an Irish Island, by Robert

-Kanigel (Knopf, 2012), which recounts not just the life of the islands and its writers but of the students of Irish, scholars and translators who fell under the spell of the place and carried the news of it to the world outside.
+Kanigel (Knopf, 2012), which recounts not just the life of the islands and its writers but of the students, scholars and translators of Irish who fell under the spell of the place and carried the news of it to the world outside.
 It has the appeal of a group of people who regarded each other with respect and love, and of re-encountering names—Kuno Meyer, Marie-Louise Sjoestedt, George Thomson—familiar to any student of Irish lore.
 “Nineteen twenty-three was barely yesterday, a lot like today,” Kanigel begins, but he knows too how distant the world of the Blaskets truly was—and makes us understand the people who were so in hopes of evoking it before it passed.